daniel-kun/kube-alive/README.md

 *Prerequisites:*
 * You need to have `kubectl` installed and configured to point at a running cluster that you have admin access to.
 * If you are running on Google Kubernetes Engine, your default account does not have the privilege to grant more privileges.
-To circumvent this, you can grant yourself cluster-admin rights: `kubectl create clusterrolebinding root-cluster-admin-binding --clusterrole=cluster-admin --user=<your-google-mail-address>`
+To circumvent this, you can grant yourself cluster-admin rights: `kubectl create clusterrolebinding cluster-admin-binding \
+--clusterrole cluster-admin --user $(gcloud config get-value account)`

 You can deploy kube-alive to your local cluster with this single command: